Book presentation 'Images' and opening Pop-up Sculpture Park

 17: 30 hour, in the Museumpark

-The festive opening of Uproot Rotterdam, with an introduction by Ove Lucas, an explanation of Jurgen Bey (Studio Makkink & Bey) and the music piece 'End of Performance - Alarm Symphony' (2011) based on an idea of Yuri Veermanperformed by the Fanfare orchestra Excelsior Rotterdam.
+The grand opening of Uproot Rotterdam, with an introduction by Ove Lucas, an explanation of Jurgen Bey (Studio Makkink & Bey) and the music piece 'End Performance - Alarm Symphony' (2011) based on an idea by Yuri Veermanperformed by the Fanfare orchestra Excelsior Rotterdam.